n3m6/Sessa/README.md

 ## Synopsis

-A trader bot (currently only handles cryptocurrencies on BitMex).
+A cryptocurrency trader bot (only works on BitMex right now).

 ## Installation